ArtBlocks/artblocks-docs/FEATURES.md

 There are two types of feature fields: `enum` and `number`:

 - For `enum` fields, values should be outputted as strings in your features scripts.
 - For `number` fields, the step size set in the feature fields is used for the step size of the slider in the filters.
+This step size is set in the feature fields UI, not in the script, and should be on a per field basis.
 - If there are only a few specific number values expected to be output, an artist might want to use an `enum` field and output the enumerated possible numeric values as strings (e.g. if the slider UI would *not* be the best way to navigate these features).

 ## Migration From Features Array